AtQm1x/OpenGL/README.md

-.obj render winh OpenTK in C#
+.obj render with OpenTK in C#